v-tanish012/ML-Course-Project/README.md

 ### 6. Run the Notebook

 Run the notebook cells one by one or all at once to execute the code.
-Verify that the results match those described in the notebook.